Skip to main content

 Your body’s metabolic function is governed by a select group of powerful hormones.
 Each has a specific role, yet they all work in concert.
 A disruption in one can create a cascade of effects throughout the entire system.

 Insulin, produced by the pancreas, is central to glucose homeostasis.
-Its primary job is to manage levels after a meal, ensuring that every cell gets the energy it needs.
+Its primary job is to manage blood sugar levels after a meal, ensuring that every cell gets the energy it needs.
 Another key player is cortisol, a glucocorticoid hormone released by the adrenal glands in response to stress.

 Cortisol helps mobilize energy reserves by increasing glucose availability.
 Thyroid hormones, produced by the thyroid gland, set the pace of your overall metabolic rate, influencing how quickly your body burns calories.
 Finally, sex hormones like testosterone and estrogen play a significant part in body composition, muscle mass, and fat distribution.